‘Tis the Season to Be Stress-Free

 These are the times to go to God in prayer and pour out your heart before Him.
-Scripture says God understands our thoughts from afar (Psalm 139:2); He is a refuge for us when we need to pour out our hearts to Him (Psalm 62:8); and there is nowhere we can go (physically or emotionally) where He is not right there with us (Psalm 139:7-12).
+Scripture says God understands our thoughts from afar (Psalms 139:2); He is a refuge for us when we need to pour out our hearts to Him (Psalms 62:8); and there is nowhere we can go (physically or emotionally) where He is not right there with us (Psalms 139:7-12).
 When we look to others to understand what we're going through, we are often disappointed.
 When we depend on others for emotional support, or a kind word to keep us going, we tend to feel let down.
 But God, your Maker and Sustainer, knows and understands what you're feeling.
 Go to Him in prayer.
 Talk to Him about how you feel.
 And be refreshed knowing He hears, He cares, and He understands.

 2. Refresh Yourself in God's Word